 The Meter Shop is where employees test and calibrate water meters.
-This building is projected to meet a LEED for New Construction Gold certification level and includes the following features:
+This building met the LEED Gold certification for new construction and includes the following features:

 - This building is expected to save nearly 40 percent in annual energy costs and more than 30 percent in annual potable water compared to an equivalent code-compliant building. - Nearly 90 percent of regularly used workspaces in this building can be day lit year-round. - The operations in the Meter Shop enable Denver Water to continually improve and innovate processes while exemplifying leadership of water conservation.